 We now offer an expanded series of guided art trips (UK and further afield) to cities famous for the beauty of their art and architecture.

-From Thursday the 24th of January until the morning of Monday the 28th of January
+Thursday the 23rd of January until the morning of Monday the 27th of January 2020

-For further information and booking details 2019 Art in Cologne (PDF)
+For further information and booking details The Romantic Movement (PDF)